All Episodes

 Yeah.

-You know, I mean Sarah Palin should be running for president.
+You know, I mean, Sarah Palin should be running for president.

 That's what bothers me.

-So thanks for the uh the advice.
+So thanks for the advice.

-I understand that you know you're gonna tell me when to start panicking, but I'm panicking now.
+You're going to tell me when to start panicking, but I'm panicking now.

 Well, don't.